 Fast forward to the new millennium, and after many of the legendary house brought back archival designs and began to create new charms, while an infusion of new talent in fashion houses such as Louis Vuitton, Dior and other fashion brands began creating ‘high’ jewelry collections based on these little works of art and sentiment, luck and protection, charms became the gold standard of style once again.

 The charms of the Victorian era through the mid-twentieth century all command tony prices and can go way up, depending on where you buy them.
-But whether you wear them attached to bracelets or necklaces, buy the vintage pieces, from the MRK collection or combine old and new, they are the markers of a lifetime—reflective of a woman’s past, present and future—where she has been, where she is going, and a way to pass all of her treasured keepsakes down to her loved ones who will add their own memories and mementos.
+But whether - when you create your own charm bracelet - you wear them attached to bracelets or necklaces, buy the vintage pieces, from the MRK collection or combine old and new, they are the markers of a lifetime—reflective of a woman’s past, present and future—where she has been, where she is going, and a way to pass all of her treasured keepsakes down to her loved ones who will add their own memories and mementos.

 Beth Bernstein is a jewelry historian, collector of period and modern jewelry and a purveyor of all things sparkly.
 She has penned three books—'My Charmed Life,' a memoir; 'Jewelry's Shining Stars,' a modern jewelry design coffee table book; and 'If These Jewels Could Talk,' an in-depth look at celebrities and the stories behind their legendary jewels on the silver screen and in real life—with a fourth one in the works.
 She has written and continues to write for major print and online magazines on all subjects pertaining to jewelry and style.